BobbyLH/ease-audio/README.md

 ### Options
 #### src `Array/String` `[]` *`required`*
 The sources to the track(s) to be loaded for the sound (URLs or base64 data URIs).
-These should be in order of preference, howler.js will automatically load the first one that is compatible with the current browser..
 #### volume `Number` `1.0`
 The volume of the specific track, from `0.0` to `1.0`.
 #### loop `Boolean` `false`